fdrio/faiss-test-cpp/README.md

 ### TODO
 - [X] add dockerfile
-- keep index alive in separate thread
+- [X] keep index alive in separate thread
+-  Creating client-side streaming rpc.
+Each message is a vector of the database
 -  index [sift dataset](http://corpus-texmex.irisa.fr/)
 -  test other indices
 -  add gpu